tekknolagi/tekknolagi.github.com/_drafts/2020-09-04-compiling-a-lisp-4.md

 ([previous]({% link _posts/2020-09-02-compiling-a-lisp-3.md %}))

 Last time, we finished adding the rest of the constants as tagged pointer immediates.
-Since it's not very useful to have only values, without a way to operate on them, we're going to add some *primitive unary functions*.
+Since it's not very useful to have only values (no way to operate on them), we're going to add some *primitive unary functions*.

 "Primitive" means here that they are built into the compiler, so we won't actually compile the call to an assembly procedure call.
 This is also called a *compiler intrinsic*.
 "Unary" means the functions will take only one argument.
-"Function" means the usual, I guess.
+"Function" is a bit of a misnomer because these functions won't be real values that you can pass around as variables.
+You'll only be able to use them as literal names in calls.

 Though we're still not adding a reader/parser, we can imagine the syntax for this looks like the following: